Skip to main content

 • You’re connecting from a personal Azure account without organizational admin access

-1. Open the Microsoft Foundry integration in 4MINDS Settings (or during onboarding)
+1. Open Integrations from the main navigation in 4MINDS and select Microsoft Foundry (or do this during onboarding)

 2. Click the API Key tab